-The per capita income in Pearl City in 2010 was $32,613, which is wealthy relative to Hawaii, and upper middle income relative to the rest of the US.
+The per capita income in Pearl City in 2018 was $44,006, which is wealthy relative to Hawaii and the nation.
 This equates to an annual income of $176,024 for a family of four.

 The most common language spoken in Pearl City is English.
 Other important languages spoken here include Japanese and Pacific Island languages.